nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf91/nrf91_features.rst

 An nRF91 Series device is a highly versatile device that integrates both cellular and GNSS functionality.
 Note that GNSS functionality is only available on the SICA variant and not on the SIAA or SIBA variants.
-For more information, see `nRF9161 SiP revisions and variants`_ or `nRF9160 SiP revisions and variants`_, depending on the SiP you are using.
+For more information, see the following documents, depending on the SiP you are using:

+* `nRF9151 SiP revisions and variants`_
+* `nRF9161 SiP revisions and variants`_
+* `nRF9160 SiP revisions and variants`_

 There are many GNSS constellations (GPS, BeiDou, Galileo, GLONASS) available but GPS is the most mature technology.
 An nRF91 Series device supports both GPS L1 C/A (Coarse/Acquisition) and QZSS L1C/A at 1575.42 MHz.